Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         <img src="readme/images/mr_2.png" alt="Iphone homepage image" width="200" height="400"/>
         </p>

--   The site has been made reponsive to different devices with varying widths   .
+-   The site has been made reponsive to different devices with varying widths.
 -   The Nav Bar gets converted to a hamburger menu as a responsive action in screen sizes with width of 600px and below for better user experience.
 -   The TYPES and TEACHERS containers in the  Yoga , Pilates and Meditation sections and the Contact Us Page containers becomes a column below 890px as a responsive action.
--   The TIMETABLE containers in the Yoga , Pilates and Meditation sections becomes a column format below 800px as a responsive actionfor better user experience.
+-   The TIMETABLE containers in the Yoga , Pilates and Meditation sections becomes a column format below 800px as a responsive action for better user experience.
 -   The image gallery becomes a column format below 1200px as a responsive action for better user experience.
--   The site is responsive to different browesers - Chrome , Safari and Firefox.
+-   The site is responsive to different browsers - Chrome , Safari and Firefox.

 <br>